 Nasal dilator devices

 For the smaller group of people whose blocked nose leads them to mouth breathing at night, this group of devices can be of benefit 2 (Höijer et al., 1992).
 This proportion is relatively low as an overall cause of snoring, however.
-Nasal strips are a plastic alternative which has become more popular, possibly as they have been seen used by some athletes.
+Nasal strips are a plastic alternative that has become more popular, possibly as they have been seen used by some athletes.

 These are used simply to prevent breathing through the mouth.
 Straps are also on offer in order to encourage a closed mouth at night.